sailthru/stolos/README.md

 This section explains what configuration for `job_id`s must exist.

-These environment variables must be set and available to scheduler code:
+These environment variables must be available to scheduler code:

     export JOB_ID_DEFAULT_TEMPLATE="{date}_{client_id}_{collection_name}"
     export JOB_ID_VALIDATIONS="tasks.job_id_validations"

-- `JOB_ID_VALIDATIONS` points to a python module containing code to verify the identifiers in a `job_id` are correct.
+- `JOB_ID_VALIDATIONS` points to a python module containing code to verify that the identifiers in a `job_id` are correct.
   - See
     [scheduler/examples/job_id_validations.py](scheduler/examples/job_id_validations.py)
     for the expected code structure